Discovering York Murals in Central Pennsylvania

 Sprocket Mural Works has a call to “donate a wall” on their site if you have a building that could benefit from art, which we love.
 They also have a call for volunteers if you want to help.
 (We encourage you to get involved if you live in the area.)

-Both organizations exist to support artist and their communities.
+Both organizations exist to support artists and their communities.
 What could be better?

 Street Art Murals Disclaimer